 8. Beware of extra supplements because it could cause another stroke

 Although extra supplements for stroke recovery might be seductive, always triple check with the patient’s doctor.
 Some supplements actually increase the risk of a second stroke – like ginko biloba.
 However, this isn’t directly stated on the bottle!
 So always do your homework before adding more pills to your loved one’s regimen.

 If in doubt, don’t take it!

 9. Keep pushing past the plateau

 Most stroke survivors experience a ‘plateau’ after the first 3 months of recovery.
 This slowdown, however, is not a sign that recovery is stopping.
+Neurological changes stabilize after several months, but functional improvements are possible for a lifetime.
 The brain is capable of changing and healing decades after stroke.
 So don’t let yourself or your loved one be discouraged by a slowdown of results.
 Simply use it as a sign to revamp your rehabilitation efforts.

-It can be difficult for stroke patients to get up off the floor, so falls should be taken very seriously because.
+It can be difficult for stroke patients to get up off the floor, so falls should be taken very seriously.
 If a fall occurs, seek medical attention and rethink your home modifications – non-slip mats are essential.

 Always ensure that your home is properly adapted and that your loved one has sufficient mobility (enough to get back up) before being left alone.

 11. Be supportive of emotional healing after stroke

 There are many emotional changes after stroke to be aware of.
 Sudden outbursts of crying or laughter could be the sign of pseudobulbar affect which can be treated with medication or it may resolve on its own.